econhyungjinkim/econhyungjinkim.github.io/_pages/about.md

 I am an applied microeconomist with expertise in the fields of Empirical Industrial Organization and Health Economics.

-Primary Field: Empirical Industrial Organization, Health Economics Secondary Field: Machine Learning, Applied Econometrics
+Primary Field: Empirical Industrial Organization, Health Economics, and Machine Learning \\

+Secondary Field: Applied Econometrics

 4523 Wesley W.Posvar Hall \\